WHUIR/STM/README.md

 # STM

-The implementations of the Seed-guided Topic Model (STM), as described in 2016 CIKM paper:
+The implementation of the Seed-guided Topic Model (STM), as described in 2016 CIKM paper:

 **Effective Document Labeling with Very Few Seed Words:
 A Topic Modeling Approach.**
 Chenliang Li, Jian Xing, Aixin Sun, Zongyang Ma.

+The STM is a topic model for the dataless text classification task.

 ## Description
 1. catalog file